 - comply with these Regulations and all applicable University statutes, regulations, policies, procedures, guidelines or codes;

 - comply with the terms of any licence agreement between the University and any third party that governs the use of software or online resources;

 - take all reasonable precautions to secure his or her passwords, accounts, software and data and no user shall give their password to any other person.
 If access becomes compromised or potentially insecure, a User must immediately notify Information Technology Services and, as soon as is practicable, implement a new secure password or passcode.

 5.1.
 No User of ICT shall:

 6.1.
-Any breach of these Regulations by a student member of the University shall be deemed to be a breach of the University’s Discipline Statute 2011.
+Any breach of these Regulations by a student member of the University shall be deemed to be a breach of the University’s Student Conduct Statute 2021.
 A breach of the provisions of these Regulations by a member of the staff of the University may be the subject of action under the staff member’s employment agreement into which these regulations are incorporated.

 6.2.
 Any person whom the Director considers to be, or to have been, in breach of these regulations may be immediately excluded from the use of any or all ICT.
 Exclusion of a student for more than one day when the student is required to use ICT for coursework shall be reported to the Head of the Department involved.
 Any such exclusion for more than three days shall be reported to the Vice-Chancellor.

 6.3.
 Any person aggrieved by such an exclusion may appeal to the Vice-Chancellor or, if a student, to the Provost for the matter to be reviewed.
 The Vice-Chancellor or Provost may (but shall not be required to) suspend the operation of an order for exclusion until the appeal has been heard and determined.

 6.4.
 Any person who breaches these Regulations shall be liable to indemnify the University: